daniel-crawford/RAG-Context-Aware-FAQ/README.md

 Explanation: This specifies the language model used to generate the final answer based on the retrieved document chunks. gpt-3.5-turbo is a powerful language model provided by OpenAI (a variant of GPT-3) optimized for performance and cost.
 You might use GPT-4 for more advanced reasoning capabilities or choose a model like T5 or BART for generating answers in a more controlled way.
 Default: "gpt-3.5-turbo".
 You can replace this with any compatible model from OpenAI (e.g., gpt-4, text-davinci-003, etc.).

+# Open AI API
+Add your personal openai api key to a .env sibling file to main.py

 ### Summary of Parameter Defaults and Use Cases:
 "dataset_name": "wikipedia": Refers to the knowledge base being used for document retrieval.